Ford Community Corps Partnership

 If you are interested in the Ford Community Corps Partnerships, please review the steps outlined below:

 1. Form your project idea.
-The Institute, in partnership with Ford, is interested in supporting project proposals that will be implemented during a winter service-learning course.
+The Institute, in partnership with Ford, is interested in supporting project proposals that will be implemented during a Community Engaged Learning course.
 More specifically, we want to support projects in which the students in those courses apply the knowledge gained in that course to help a nonprofit organization.
 If you are interested and would like assistance of any kind (eg: suggestions for potential nonprofit or community partners, or help specifying deliverables, etc,) just let us know.
 The Institute staff has identified a list of potential agencies and is happy to assist interested faculty and student leaders develop your proposal in anyway that would be helpful.

 2. Review the Evaluation Criteria